rogerjaffe/community-power/README.md

 The signals are connected to the regional Arduinos

-region: Arduino program that turns on and off LEDs that represent the different electrical grid areas of the region of the city.
+**region**: Arduino program that turns on and off LEDs that represent the different electrical grid areas of the region of the city.
 This Arduino receives two signals from the master controller Arduino:

 * **INT_HOUR**: Pulse signaling 00:00 (midnight).
 This is on Arduino pin 3